CallinCeriani/blast2tree/README.md

 ```
 figtree
 ```
-After which you will load in your .treefile found in the --MARKER_BLAST_ID /dir/
+After which to view the results, load in your .treefile found in the --MARKER_BLAST_ID /dir/ that was set

 ## Processing parameters